MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_create_circuit.md

 ## -description

-The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUIT callback is used by the driver to TBD This function is located in the acxcircuit header.

-TBD - The EVT_ACX_CIRCUIT_PREPARE_HARDWARE callback is used by the driver to allow it to add additional functionality when a circuit is in the release hardware phase, using the TBD function is called,  TBD TBD.
+TBD - The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUIT callback is used by the driver to allow it to add additional functionality when a circuit is created, using the TBD function is called,  TBD TBD.

 ## -parameters

 ### -param Parent

-  WDFDEVICE Parent,
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the parent under these conditions - TBD TBD

 ### -param Device

-A pointer to a location that receives a handle to the new framework device object.

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the parent under these conditions - TBD TBD
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the - TBD TBD

 ### -param Factory

-TBD TBD TBD
-A pointer to a location that receives (TBD??) a handle to the new ACXFACTORYCIRCUIT Object.
+TBD - The existing circuit factory ACXFACTORYCIRCUIT Object.
 (DocsTeam - need link to ACX Object Summary topic).

 ### -param Config

-  PACX_FACTORY_CIRCUIT_ADD_CIRCUIT Config,

-TBD- The ACXCIRCUIT_INIT structure that defines the circuit factory initialization.
-ACXCIRCUIT_INIT is an opaque object used for circuit factory initialization.
-Use [AcxCircuitInitAllocate](nf-acxcircuit-acxcircuitinitallocate.md) to initialize the ACXCIRCUIT_INIT structure.
+An [ACX_FACTORY_CIRCUIT_ADD_CIRCUIT](ns-acxcircuit-acx_factory_circuit_add_circuit.md) config structure is defines how to add circuits for an ACX circuit factory.

 ### -param CircuitInit